SHASHWAT-MISHRA-997/Whatsapp-Chat-Advanced-AI-Analyzer-Web-App/README.md

 Upload a WhatsApp chat file (.txt, .csv, or .xlsx) and explore the various visualizations and statistics to gain insights into the chat data.

 ## Files:
-app.py: The main Streamlit app file.
+App.py: The main Streamlit App file.

 Preprocessor.py: A module containing functions for preprocessing the WhatsApp chat data.